chadrem/easy_lua/README.md

 - Supports multiple instances of the Lua interpretter so that you can sandbox separate scripts.
 - Simplifies the process of loading embedded Lua scripts in your project.

+#### Todo

+- Currently ActionScript can call Lua code (and receive a response), but Lua code can't call ActionScript directly.

 ## Installation

 Installation is simple.